Public-Sector Customer Service Training

 “My Taxes Pay Your Salary”: Working with the Frustrated and Unhappy

-As much as they may try to please everyone, from time to time government service provider will encounter rude, disgruntled, and difficult customers.
+As much as they may try to please everyone, from time to time government service providers will encounter rude, disgruntled, and difficult customers.
 This segment addresses techniques for addressing challenging people, difficult situations, and managing stress.

 At the conclusion of this public-sector customer service training course, participants should have a renewed sense of purpose, they should understand techniques for delivering professional service, and they should be engaged and ready to go back to work.